aptech/docs/docs/CR-walkindex.rst

 ::

           2
     ind = 2
           4

-Using the orders from the example above and the ind that was returned, this example increments the third value of the index vector ind.
+Using the orders from the example above and the *ind* that was returned, this example increments the third value of the index vector *ind*.

 .. seealso:: Functions :func:`nextindex`, :func:`previousindex`, :func:`loopnextindex`